CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 ### Resuming a virtual desktop

-1. On the SD Desktop homepage, click **Go To SD Desktop Management**.
+1. Log in to SD Desktop.
+On the SD Desktop homepage, click **Go To SD Desktop Management**.

 2. At the bottom of the page, under **Available desktops**, select the correct virtual desktop.
 In the same row, click **Options** on the right, then choose **Resume**.